Editorial by Industrial Quick Search

 Euro-Export Pallet

-International Standards for Phytosanitary Measures No. 15 (ISPM-15) is the "Regulation of wood packaging material in international trade".
-It is a set of approved measures created by the International Plant Protection Convention (IPPC) to address the introduction and spread of invasive species through the shipment of insufficiently processed and contaminated wood.
-Raw wood originating from living or dead trees may be infested with bugs, beetles, and pathogens.
-The spread of these harmful organisms has negative impacts on biodiversity.
-The practices under this regulation have been adopted by many countries across all continents since 2002, and are continuously improved.
+International Standards for Phytosanitary Measures No. 15 (ISPM-15) is the "Regulation of wood packaging material in international trade."
+This set of measures, established by the International Plant Protection Convention (IPPC), aims to control the introduction and spread of invasive species through improperly processed and contaminated wood.
+Raw wood, whether from living or dead trees, may carry pests such as bugs and beetles, as well as pathogens.
+The spread of these organisms can harm biodiversity.
+Adopted by numerous countries worldwide since 2002, ISPM-15 is continuously updated to address these concerns.

-ISPM-15 affects wooden pallets and other packaging materials such as crates and dunnage, with a thickness of greater than 6 mm, which uses coniferous softwood and non-coniferous hardwood.
-Exempted from this standard are the following wooden articles with a low risk of pest infestation:
+ISPM-15 applies to wooden pallets and other packaging materials like crates and dunnage with a thickness greater than 6 mm, using coniferous softwood and non-coniferous hardwood.
+However, the following wooden articles, which present a low risk of pest infestation, are exempt from this standard:

 • Treated wood that has undergone bonding (using glue), heat, or pressure treatment which has pest-repellent properties such as plywood and particleboard.
 Barrels, wooden boxes for wines, cigars, and other similar items are also under this category.